Darunavir (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or have diabetes, liver disease (including hepatitis B or C), or hemophilia.
-Tell your doctor if you are allergic to sulfa drugs (such as Bactrim® or Septra®).
+- Tell your doctor if you are pregnant or if you have diabetes, liver disease (including hepatitis), or hemophilia.
+Tell your doctor if you are allergic to sulfa drugs.

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.